 The survey measures food insecurity based on the Food Insecurity Experience Scale (FIES) developed by the FAO (FAO, 2016).
 FIES uses eight questions with dichotomous (yes/no) responses to understand the different challenges related to food insecurity.
 This measure has been empirically validated for cross-cultural use (Ballard et al., 2013; Kansiime et al., 2021).
-FIES asks whether, during the last 30 days, there was any time when any adult in the household experienced the following because of lack of money or other resources: (i) were worried about not having enough food to eat; (ii) were unable to eat healthy and nutritious/preferred foods; (iii) ate only a few kinds of foods; (iv) skipped a meal; (v) ate less than you thought you should; (vi) ran out of food; (vii) hungry, but did not eat; and (viii) went without eating for a whole day.
-We create a dummy variable for each question where 1 represents “yes,” and 0 represents “no.” Additionally, we create another variable to capture whether a household experienced any form of food insecurity, where 1 represents “Yes” to at least one of the eight FIES questions and 0 otherwise.
+FIES asks whether, during the last 30 days, there was any time when any adult in the household experienced the following because of lack of money or other resources: (i) were worried about not having enough food to eat; (ii) were unable to eat healthy and nutritious/preferred foods; (iii) ate only a few kinds of foods; (iv) skipped a meal; (v) ate less than you thought you should; (vi) ran out of food; (vii) went hungry, but did not eat; and (viii) went without eating for a whole day.
+We create an indicator variable for each question where 1 represents “yes,” and 0 represents “no.” Additionally, we create another variable to capture whether a household experienced any food insecurity, with 1 for answering “Yes” to at least one of the eight FIES questions and 0 otherwise.

-3.2 Mechanisms that Affect Food Insecurity
+3.3 Mechanisms that Affect Food Insecurity

-To understand how food insecurity was affected by the government lockdowns and how households responded to the lockdowns, we examine three broad categories of outcomes: labor market outcomes, changes in income across sources, and whether the households received assistance from outside sources.
+To understand how the government lockdowns affected food insecurity and how households responded to the lockdowns, we examine three broad categories of outcomes: labor market outcomes, changes in income across sources, and whether the households received assistance from outside sources.

 Labor Market Outcomes

-Lockdowns may affect the availability of employment, both because workplaces may close and because of the overall reduction in economic activity that is likely to follow lockdowns.
+Lockdowns may affect the availability of employment, both because workplaces close and because of the overall reduction in economic activity likely to follow lockdowns.
 Respondents were asked whether they did “any work for pay, any kind of business, farming or other activity to generate income” in the last week.
 If yes, they were asked whether this was the same job as the previous round and the broad industry in which they worked in the current survey round.
-For round 1, respondents were also asked whether they did the same work as before the start of the pandemic, and if it was a different job, what was the broad industry of their job.
-We create two indicator variables to capture the likelihood of working: doing any market work and working in the same job as before.
+For round 1, respondents were also asked whether they did the same work as before the pandemic started and if it was a different job, which industry it was in.
+We create two indicator variables to capture the likelihood of working: doing any market work and working in the same job as the prior round.
+The UHFS also asked whether any household member had operated a non-farm family business since the prior round, so we also created an indicator variable where 1 represents operating a business and 0 otherwise.